Can You Sell Items Left Behind by a Tenant?

 Check State Laws Regarding Disposal of Ex-Tenants' Assets

-When tenants vacate a property, many times they leave personal items behind for various reasons.
-If a tenant has been evicted with a notice to quit for owing rent and has left items behind, it is a tempting proposition for the landlord to sell the personal items to cover the money the tenant owed in back rent.
+When tenants vacate a property, including after an eviction, many times they leave personal items behind for various reasons.
+If a tenant has been evicted with a notice to quit for owing rent, when a tenant owes money and has left items behind it is a tempting proposition for the landlord to sell the personal items to cover the money the tenant owed in back rent.
+State laws may dictate how the proceeds from the sale of abandoned property must be handled, including whether the landlord can keep the proceeds or must return any surplus to the tenant.
 While this is possible in some states, there are severe penalties for this in others, and the landlord would do well to research the particular law in their area of the country.

 When Tenants' Belongings Can Be Sold